raimana-sambatv/developer-handbook/javascript-notes.md

 ---

 ### What is the difference between a variable whose value is `undefined` or `null`?
 How can they be checked?
-When a variable is declared with `var` or `let` and not assigned a value, it has the value `undefined`.
+When a variable is declared with `var` or `let` and not assigned a value, it is initialized with the value `undefined`.

 Both `undefined` and `null` can be checked with the equality operators.